vikamuhan-reddy/PCA-EXP-6-MATRIX-TRANSPOSITION-USING-SHARED-MEMORY-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by using CUDA to transpose a matrix.
 It is observed that there are variations shared memory and global memory implementation.
-The elapsed times are recorded the range from setRowReadRow to setRowReadColDynPad.